skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 ## Key Takeaways <a name="takeaways"></a>

-These are some key takeaway for developers and operators to consider from this guide:
+These are some key takeaways for developers and operators to consider from this guide:

 * Demonstrate how an IBM i workload can be migrated to Skytap on Azure using BRMS ICC.
 In this document you will learn how to take backup on  IBM i using BRMS ICC and transfer it to cloud using FTP.